Perform coarse CFO estimation

 Frequency offset, in Hz, returned as a real-valued scalar.
 The function can estimate a maximum CFO of 625 kHz, or twice the subcarrier spacing.

 The legacy short training field (L-STF) is the first field of the 802.11™ OFDM PLCP legacy preamble.
-The L-STF is a component of VHT, HT, and non-HT PPDUs.
+The L-STF is a component of EHT, HE, VHT, HT, and non-HT PPDUs.

 The L-STF duration varies with channel bandwidth.